-Born and raised in St. Petersburg, Russia, Kateryna moved to Kiev more than two decades ago.
-During that time, she's lived many lives, using her Master's degrees in law and philology to work as a lawyer and translator, and finding the time to sail around the world, including from Kiev to ports along the East Coast of the US for a sailing festival.
+Born and raised in St. Petersburg, Russia, Kateryna moved to Kyiv more than two decades ago.
+During that time, she's lived many lives, using her Master's degrees in law and philology to work as a lawyer and translator, and finding the time to sail around the world, including from Kyiv to ports along the East Coast of the US for a sailing festival.
 Kateryna has visited more than forty countries, many over the past nine years with her daughter.
-She even brought her daughter on an 8,000 kilometer trip from Kiev to Barcelona, with stops from Hungary to Andorra along the way!
+She even brought her daughter on an 8,000 kilometer trip from Kyiv to Barcelona, with stops from Hungary to Andorra along the way!
 Before coming to us, Kateryna had already planned hundreds of trips all around the world, so she came to the company with an impressive amount of experience and knowledge, which she is more than happy to share with our clients.

 Why do you think it's important to travel?

 It’s like reading a book or learning something new: I see how my daughter grows with every new trip and I am sure I do as well.
 Travel means going out of your comfort zone and finding something new and it could become a very important part of your life.

 What's the best place you've ever visited and why?